bsccf/Uni-notes/Mechanics structures and materials/Materials/2 Crystal Structures/crystal unit cell.md

 This is the minimum number of atoms needed to represent the pattern in a [[crystalline materials|crystalline material]], they are the building blocks of [[crystalline materials|crystalline materials]].

 ![[Pasted image 20211023224027.png]]

+Here the highlighted bits are the unit cells.